ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ### Mercury is not reading a heater/needle valve correctly on a temperature/pressure card

-In the details screen of the OPI, check that the "associated heater channel" (for heaters) or "associated aux channel" (for needle valves) is not None.
+In the details screen of the OPI, check that the `associated heater channel` (for heaters) or `associated aux channel` (for needle valves) is not None.
 If it is None, check with the scientist/cryogenics whether a heater/needle valve should be configured for this channel.